JackW2023/FlashCard-APP/README.md

 * TAs
 * Members of The Team

-## Efforts never fail you, either a hard-working test-taker or a rookie developer team.
+## Efforts never fail one, either a hard-working test-taker or a rookie developer team.
 Good luck with coding as success is awaiting you ahead!